We've independently reviewed this article to make sure it's as accurate as we can make it.

 What Does Your Ice Maker Arm Do?

-The ice maker arm is connected to a series of sensors inside the ice maker head.
-The sensors are able to detect the angle of the ice maker arm.
-If the ice maker arm is unable to reset to its neutral position, the sensors in the ice maker will shut off ice production.
+The ice maker is connected to a series of sensors inside the ice maker head that detect the angle of the ice maker arm.
+If the ice maker arm cannot reset to its neutral position, the sensors in the ice maker will shut off ice production.

-What Happens When Your Ice Maker Arm is Stuck?
+What Happens When the Ice Maker Gets Stuck?

-Your ice maker arm can either be stuck in the off position or in the on position.
+Your ice maker arm can be stuck in the Off or On position.